 When we close our eyes and picture what a luxury fishing lodge should be like in New Zealand, a place like Poronui comes to mind.
 What started as a rustic fishing camp on the banks of the Taharua River has evolved into a sophisticated, world-class wilderness fishing destination that also happens to be in a totally idyllic setting.

-Maori heritage runs deep at Poronui; in fact, much of the land that surrounds the property is Maori-owned and anglers can enjoy privileged access to much of this area as well as 25 miles of water on Poronui.
+Maori heritage runs deep at Poronui; in fact, much of the land surrounding the property is Maori-owned.
+Anglers can enjoy privileged access to much of this area and 25 miles of water on Poronui.
 The rivers that flow through the scenic Kaimanawa Range of the North Island are utterly pristine, loaded with rainbow trout as well as browns, and can either be reached on foot or by helicopter.
 For the adventurous angler seeking a truly authentic wilderness experience, camping options are also available.

 However, the Lodge itself is truly special and you might find it difficult to part with the comforts of your accommodation.
 Poronui is the ultimate wilderness playground and while it was founded upon fly-fishing, there are countless other activities to suit the non-angling guest, such as horseback riding, hiking, hunting, or just relaxing at the spa.
 Poronui spoils its guests with elegant accommodations, incredible food, and unbeatable service… the difference is truly in the details, which is exactly what one can expect from a Lodge that was built by anglers for anglers.